+44 (0)113 34 33613

 Partners in Innovation: Science Education and the Science Workforce (Philadelphia: Chemical Heritage Foundation, 2005).

 Imagining Consumers: Design and Innovation from Wedgwood to Corning (Baltimore, MD: Johns Hopkins University Press, 2000).
 Imagining Consumers received the Hagley Prize for the Best Book in Business History for 2001, awarded by the Business History Conference, the largest international organization of business historians.
-It was also named a Choice Outstanding Academic Title for 2001.
+It was also named a Choice Outstanding Academic Title and was a finalist for the Design History Society Scholarship Award in the UK, both in 2001.

 Professor Blaszczyk is particularly keen on doing history for the general public, collaborating with museums and industry, and working to advance teaching methods.

-* Project Leader and Principal Investigator on a three-year collaborative research project, 'The Enterprise of Culture: International Structures and Connections in the Fashion Industry Since 1945', with eight partners in the UK and the EU.
+* Project Leader for a three-year pan-European collaborative research project, 'The Enterprise of Culture: International Structures and Connections in the Fashion Industry Since 1945', with eight partners in the UK and the EU.
 Funded by HERA II (Humanities in the European Research Area, European Commission), 2013-2016.
 Visit the project website here.

-* Collaborator with Professor David Raizman of Drexel University USA on 'The Canon and Beyond: Teaching the History of Modern Design', a summer institute for college and university teachers funded by the National Endowment for the Humanities USA for 2015.
+* Collaborator with Professor David Raizman of Drexel University USA on 'The Canon and Beyond: Teaching the History of Modern Design', a summer institute for college and university teachers funded by the National Endowment for the Humanities (NEH), USA, for 2015.

 * Co-Investigator for an exploratory grant with the Research Department of the Victoria and Albert Museum in London to explore themes on 'The Future Is Our Business: A Visual History of Future Expertise'.
 This work was funded by the AHRC (Arts and Humanities Research Council), 2013.

-Professor Blaszczyk recently contributed essays to major exhibition catalogues in the USA.
+Professor Blaszczyk has contributed essays to major exhibition catalogues in the USA.

 She was also invited by curators at the Carnegie Museum of Art in Pittsburgh and the Nelson-Atkins Museum of Art in Kansas City to contribute an essay on invention and innovation to Inventing the Modern World: Decorative Arts at the Worlds Fairs, 1851-1939 (New York: Skira Rizzoli, 2012).
 Inventing the Modern World received the Henry Russel Hitchcock Award from the Victorian Society in America in 2013.